Choosing Your Courses at ClickerExpo LIVE

 Note that the dog you work with in an Advanced Learning Lab should be accustomed to the shaping process and know how to initiate behavior and try new things without prompting or luring.
-Learning Labs often require participating dog-and-handler teams to have specific training and skills.
+Learning Labs often require participating Animal/Handler Spotlight Teams to have specific training and skills.
 Please do not try to work with less experienced dogs in these Labs.

 3. Review the program

 Learn about a training topic and watch it come to life!
 Live demonstrations from world-class trainers working with their animals or with colleagues’ animals from around the globe.
 Includes demonstrations, presentation, and audience Q&A.

 Participate from home alongside trainers and teachers and your animals!
 Practice the exercises with your own animals during designated working times or sign up for one of the limited Spotlight spots to also get coaching from the presenter(s) in view of the virtual audience.
 Includes audience Q&A and, usually, a presentation and a live demonstration, too!